dcwatson/deflate/README.md

 # Installation

+`pip install deflate`

-Installing `deflate` will either link to or compile `libdeflate`, depending on the
+By default, `deflate` will compile and statically link the bundled `libdeflate` when you build from source.
+To link to a system-installed `libdeflate`, set the `LIBDEFLATE_PREFIX` environment variable:
-following:

-1. If a `LIBDEFLATE_PREFIX` environment variable is set, it will always be used to look for a system-installed `libdeflate`.
-2. If the `pkgconfig` package is installed, it will be used to automatically find (and link to) a system-installed `libdeflate` if available.
-3. Falls back to compiling the bundled libdeflate code.
-This behavior can be triggered manually by setting `USE_BUNDLED_DEFLATE=1`.

 ```
-export USE_BUNDLED_DEFLATE=no  # default is no
-export LIBDEFLATE_PREFIX=/path/to/lib/deflate  # default: no path given
-pip install pkgconfig  # optional, you also need pkg-config cli tool
-pip install deflate
+LIBDEFLATE_PREFIX=/opt/homebrew/Cellar/libdeflate/1.20 python -m build
 ```

 # Testing

 ```
-pip install pytest
-pip install pytest-benchmark
+pip install pytest pytest-benchmark
 pytest
 ```